jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Staple/Vanilla extract.md

 ---
 ## Directions:

 1. Cut the beans lengthwise.
-Cut them into 2-3 parts to fit the bottle height.
+Cut them into 2/3 of the bottle height.
 2. Using knife, go along the inner part of each bean exposing the seeds more.
-3. Immediately brush off the remaining seeds from the knife with the bean.
+	> Do not scrape out the seeds (waste while doing it + cloudiness and wasting the seeds during usage of the extract).
-4. Pour vodka in.
+3. Pour vodka in.
 Screw.
 Shake every day for the first week, every 2-3 days next weeks and then once-twice per month until you forget about it.
+4. Readiness in my experience:
+	- 6 months - ok, but mediocre
+	- 1 year - ok
+	- 2 years - perfect

 ---